NISYSLAB/Emory-BMI-GSoC/README.md

 **Difficulty Level:** Hard

 ***

 **[3] A Framework for Unsupervised Deep Clustering**

-**Mentor:** Mahmoud Zeydabadinezhad (mzeydab -at- emory.edu) and Babak Mahmoudi, PhD
+**Mentor(s):** Mahmoud Zeydabadinezhad (mzeydab -at- emory.edu) and Babak Mahmoudi, PhD

+**Overview:**
-**Overview:** Clustering is a fundamental task in machine learning and data mining, with a wide range of applications such as image and speech recognition, anomaly detection, and natural language processing.
+* Clustering is a fundamental task in machine learning and data mining, with a wide range of applications such as image and speech recognition, anomaly detection, and natural language processing.
 Traditional clustering methods, such as k-means and hierarchical clustering, are based on shallow models and rely on hand-engineered features.
 In recent years, deep learning techniques have been applied to clustering, resulting in improved performance and the ability to automatically learn features from the data.
 However, existing methods are mostly supervised and require labeled data, which is not always available.
 Additionally, they are often not designed to handle low-resource scenarios.

 The objective of this project is to develop an open-source framework that utilizes unsupervised deep-learning techniques for data clustering.
 The framework should be capable of handling low-resource scenarios and be able to scale to large datasets.